Influencing Change: I Can’t Hear You

 So, how can you help others to understand the need for change?

 Influencing change takes strategy, nuance, and persistence.
 When working with people, start with where they are.
 Start with what they understand.
+It doesn’t matter what they should know, or what they should understand.
+It only matters what they do, in fact, understand.

 This is true whether you’re trying to convince someone to hire you, talk your kids into cleaning their rooms, or persuade your board to fundamentally change how your company does business.